2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Day Trip to the Cham Islands from Hoi An on our 2-week Vietnam Itinerary

 Just off the central coast of Vietnam, the Cham Islands are made up of eight islands, only one of which is inhabited by people.
 Motorboats race tourists across the nine miles of water for day trips.
 Itineraries will vary, but should include a quick tour of the town and temples, snorkeling, a grilled lunch on the beach and swimming.
-Read our post, Cham Islands Day Trip and then Book Your Tour
+Read about our Cham Islands Day Trip and then Book Your Tour

 Ancient Imperial City of Hue